We are excited to offer a Cree Language program for students in Gr. 4-6, where students learn the Cree language and culture.

 - Drum Residency

 We are using the Alberta Education 9-Year Program Guide to Implementation for Cree Language and Culture Grades 4-5-6.
-We started the program last year so the Cree students of 2019-2020 completed Cree 4.
 This year’s grade 4 students will complete Cree 4, and the grades 5 and 6 students will complete Cree 5.

 Other resources available to us include: